EdwinVW/msrm-dashboard/README.md

 The WebAPI exposes 2 resources:

-- /api/releases : the data that is presented on the dashboard
+- **/api/releases** : the data that is presented on the dashboard
-- /api/releasepaths : the list of releasepaths defined in RM (used on the configuration panel)
+- **/api/releasepaths** : the list of releasepaths defined in RM (used on the configuration panel)

 When doing a GET request on /api/releases, two optional headers can be included in the request:

-- includedReleasePathIds : a comma-seperated list (without spaces )of release path Ids to include in the dashboard
+- **includedReleasePathIds** : a comma-separated list (without spaces) of releasepath Ids to include in the dashboard
-- releaseCount : the number of releases to show in the dashboard
+- **releaseCount** : the number of releases to show in the dashboard

 ## Compatibility
-The dasboard is currently only tested with Release Management 2013 Update 4 and is only implemented for the "vNext" functionality in RM.
+The dashboard is currently only tested with Release Management 2013 Update 4 and is only implemented for the "vNext" functionality in RM.